terrytay/tp/docs/UserGuide.md

 Example of usage:
 To view the current list of tasks sorted by their priority.

 `priority_view`

 Expected outcome:
-The list of tasks would be displayed after they are sorted based on thier priority.
+The list of tasks would be displayed after they are sorted based on their priority.
 Upon success a response similar to the following one would appear:

     ________________________________________________________________________________________________